A year gone, abrogation of Article 370 has been the best boon for security forces

 Between January to July 2019, the number of terrorists killed stood at 126, where as this year for the same period it was 136.
 In terms of grenade attacks last year the number was at 51 in comparison to 21 this year.

 Last year between January and July 75 security personnel were martyred when compared to the 35 this year.
-In terms of civilian deaths the number stood at 23 last year when compared to 22 this year between January and July 15.
+In terms of civilian deaths, the number stood at 23 last year when compared to 22 this year between January and July 15.

 In terms of IED attacks, there were six last year and just one between January and July 15 2020.